psu-edu/PSU_COM_PBL/README.md

-This is the main menu for PBL cases for Penn State College of Medicine.
+This is the main menu for the image repository for PBL cases for Penn State College of Medicine.
 It contains the menu for images for each case.